XeroAPI/Xero-NetStandard/Xero.NetStandard.OAuth2Client/README.md

     var client = new XeroClient(xconfig);
     //build login link
     Console.WriteLine(client.BuildLoginUri());
-//In the example app, I've used the config via appsettings so it becomes:
-            var client = new Xero.NetStandard.OAuth2.Client.XeroClient(config.Value, httpClientFactory);

 ```

 From here the user will be redirected to login, authorise access and get redirected back